PoliteStorm/WaveAnalysis/docs/paper/paper.md

 - Sample sizes: per‑species N reported in Sec.
 4.4c; analyses are run per‑recording and summarized across runs.
 - Multiple comparisons: where applicable, control FDR (Benjamini–Hochberg) across species/τ bands.
 - Reproducibility: seed‑controlled pipelines with timestamped outputs and audit trails; full parameter/state stored alongside results.
+- SNR reporting: use a fixed moving‑baseline protocol with unit normalization for comparability across datasets; report SNR alongside concentration ratios and effect sizes.

 ### 3.6b AI assistance and transparency
 Parts of this manuscript and analysis were AI‑assisted (code generation, document editing, and build orchestration).
 All computations, parameters, and outputs are reproducible from the provided scripts; AI‑generated code and text were reviewed, validated against audit trails, and edited for scientific accuracy.
 Decisions (transform definitions, statistics, and plots) are documented and version‑controlled.